Example of a Simple Will

 11 Fig Tree Dr, Mount Vernon, VA

-Analysis of the Basic Will
+Detailed Analysis of the Example Simple Will

-I, George Washington, of 3200 Mount Vernon Memorial Highway, Mount Vernon, Virginia, make this my Will, and I revoke all Wills and Codicils previously made by me.
+Article I. I, George Washington, of 3200 Mount Vernon Memorial Highway, Mount Vernon, Virginia, make this my Will, and I revoke all Wills and Codicils previously made by me.

 Article II.
 I direct that all my debts and funeral expenses be paid as soon after my death as may be convenient.

-Article III.
+Article IV.
 If my wife, Martha Washington, survives me, I give to my wife all my interest in the real property and the improvements thereto located at 3200 Mount Vernon Highway, Mount Vernon, Virginia.

 When an estate’s assets are distributed, specific gifts like the Mount Vernon property to Martha rank first.
 Next in line are people like John who are getting general gifts.
 Last are the recipients of the residuary of the estate.

-Article V. I hereby direct my Executors to divide into two equal shares all the rest, residue, and remainder of my property, real, personal, and of any nature whatsoever and wheresoever situate, and I hereby give the said two equal shares (each, an “Equal Share”) as follows:
+Article VI.
+I hereby direct my Executors to divide into two equal shares all the rest, residue, and remainder of my property, real, personal, and of any nature whatsoever and wheresoever situate, and I hereby give the said two equal shares (each, an “Equal Share”) as follows:

 1. If my wife, Martha Washington, survives me, then I give to my wife the First Equal Share.
 If my wife does not survive me, then I direct the First Equal Share be added to the Second Equal Share given in Paragraph 2 of this Article IV